beibeiyang/vizRetweets/README.txt

 	This will retrieve all the users on retweets that contain the #bigdata hashtag.

-	Directory out will be created.
+	Directory "out" will be created.
 Inside you would find:
 		- retweets.bigdata.dot
 		- retweets.bigdata.html
 		- retweets.bigdata.json